ADC Juan Pablo II College

-The Association Club Deportivo Juan Pablo II College, often referred to as Juan Pablo II College is a Peruvian professional football club, based in the city of Chongoyape.
-The club was founded in 2015 and is owned by FPF president, Agustín Lozano, who is being investigated for illicit enrichment, which has brought controversy to the club about its high rise to the national stage.
+The Association Club Deportivo Juan Pablo II College, often referred to as Juan Pablo II College is a Peruvian professional football club, based in the town of Chongoyape.
+The club was founded in 24 November 2015.
 The club has been competing in the Peruvian Primera División since 2025.

 History

 Beginnings

-Being founded in 2015 on the initiative of the same Educational Institution (I. E. P. Juan Pablo II College), the academy began participating in the second division of the Chongoyape Districtal League, initially with the purpose of having the students of said institution be part of the sports academy, although later the hiring of players and athletes was allowed to achieve sporting excellence in the Copa Perú.
+Being founded in 24 November 2015 on the initiative of the same Educational Institution (I. E. P. Juan Pablo II College), the academy began participating in the second division of the Chongoyape Districtal League, initially with the purpose of having the students of said institution be part of the sports academy, although later the hiring of players and athletes was allowed to achieve sporting excellence in the Copa Perú.
 The team was initially led by technical director Milton Pérez Cocha.

 Copa Perú 2022

 It would not be until 2022 —the year in which the district competition was resumed— that the team would become relevant.
 Juan Pablo II College managed to be runner-up in the first division of its district, gaining access to the Provincial Stage of the Copa Perú.
 The team reached round 4, being eliminated at that stage by Boca Juniors from Chiclayo.